 Want to try running or power-walking outside?
 Research has shown that walking outdoors can improve your creativity.
 (Experts say that running outdoors on your own or with a few people who are spread out is safe.)The Nike Run Club app offers lots of workouts from top running coaches for all levels.
-The app also tracks your distance and pace so you can ensure you’re getting your steps in while you’re cooped up inside.
+The app tracks your distance and pace, enabling you to ensure that you are getting your steps while inside.

 This is not your mother’s aerobics class; DanceBody is a fast-paced dance-inspired cardio workout.
 The choreographed dance routines will get your heart rate up (but they’re easy enough for beginners) and lift your mood.
 DanceBody releases new workouts each day, so you won’t get bored.
 The workouts can be streamed on your phone, tablet, computer or smart TV.